-The sad truth is mold exists everywhere.
-There are no indoor spaces without it.
-And if you are allergic to mold, exposure to it can trigger allergic reactions and asthma symptoms.
+The sad truth is mold exists everywhere and can be found indoors and outdoors.
+However, mold is not usually a problem, unless it begins growing indoors where it has the potential to cause health problems.¹ And if you are allergic to mold, exposure to it can trigger allergic reactions and asthma symptoms.
 Researchers are currently investigating whether damp indoor environments and mold may actually cause upper and lower respiratory problems.
 Even without allergies, airborne mold particles can cause irritation in your eyes, skin, nose, throat and lungs.

 - Sore throat

 - Skin rashes

 Molds are fungi that reproduce by forming spores, which travel through the air, settle on other plant or animal organic material and grow into new clusters.
 Covering large distances, and often outnumbering pollen particles, mold makes life difficult for those sensitive to spores and their roaming ways.

 Molds often grow in damp areas in a house, such as basements or bathrooms.
 But your garden is also a great place for mold spores, as they thrive in damp leaves and compost.
 So, to get rid of mold spores, rake your yard of fallen leaves and remove leaves from gutters.
 Keep compost and yard-waste piles as far away from the house as possible, and wear a protective mask when raking leaves and cleaning compost bins